Temper (film): Critical reception

 The film received positive reviews from critics.

-Y. Sunita Chowdary of The Hindu praised Rama Rao Jr.'s performance as one of his finest works and added "The strength of the story lies in Puri Jagan’s clarity, at no moment he is in a hurry or tempted to show the hero’s softer side.
+Y. Sunita Chowdary of The Hindu praised Rama Rao's performance as one of his finest works and added, "The strength of the story lies in Puri Jagan's clarity, at no moment he is in a hurry or tempted to show the hero's softer side.
 What this film needed desperately was personality and character and this time it gets both".
-IBN Live called it the best work of Rama Rao Jr. after Rakhi (2006) and added "Although the film isn't targeted mainly at family audience due to overtly dealt perverted ideas, Temper can be a best watch for Nandamuri Fans".
-Hemanth Kumar of The Times of India gave the film 3.5 out of 5 stars and praised Rama Rao Jr.'s performance and the film's underlying theme.
-He wrote "In the end, Temper comes across as a film which was meant for NTR to reinvent himself, for Puri to prove that he hasn't lost his mojo yet, for NTR's fans, whose unflinching faith in the actor hasn't diminished at all".
+IBN Live called it the best work of Rama Rao after Rakhi (2006) and added, "Although the film isn't targeted mainly at family audience due to overtly dealt perverted ideas, Temper can be a best watch for Nandamuri Fans".
+Hemanth Kumar of The Times of India gave the film 3.5 out of 5 stars and praised Rama Rao's performance and the film's underlying theme.
+He wrote, "In the end, Temper comes across as a film which was meant for NTR to reinvent himself, for Puri to prove that he hasn't lost his mojo yet, for NTR's fans, whose unflinching faith in the actor hasn't diminished at all".

-Pravallika Anjuri of Oneindia Entertainment gave the film 3.5 out of 5 stars and stated "It is surely a brave attempt by the team to opt a script like this.
-Temper deals with a sensitive story and yet conveyed it with all the commercial elements that are needed for a film to click."
-IndiaGlitz too gave 3.25 out of 5 stars and summarised "All in all, this one has emotion plus action, the former is the raison d' etre.
-Watch out for NTR.
-He is different and genuinely different here."
 Suresh Kavirayani of Deccan Chronicle gave the film 3 out of 5 stars.
-He praised the performances of Rama Rao Jr. and Prakash Raj and termed the film as one of the best films of the former's and also his ideal comeback.
-Subramanian Harikumar of Bollywood Life gave the film 3 out of 5 stars and stated "Temper is one of those films which ride high on actor’s performances and this film is a Jr NTR show from start to finish.
-Go in with minimum expectations and get ready to be mesmerised by NTR magic."
+He praised the performances of Rama Rao and Prakash Raj and termed the film as one of the best films of the former's and also his ideal comeback.

-In contrast, Haricharan Pudipeddi of IANS gave the film 3 out of 5 stars and termed Temper a regular Puri Jagannadh film salvaged by Rama Rao Jr.'s performance which he called a "terrific" one.
-Behindwoods gave the film 2.25 out of 5 stars and stated "A thin one-liner made into a film with underused artists and a disengaging screenplay!
-Thanks to the well-known faces, reasonable songs and Junior NTR's dance, Temper becomes bearable."
+In contrast, Haricharan Pudipeddi of IANS gave the film 3 out of 5 stars and termed Temper a regular Puri Jagannadh film salvaged by Rama Rao's performance which he called a "terrific" one.